noahhefner/dotfiles/arch/README.md

 For more `lightdm` configuration notes, see `/lightdm` in this repository.

+# WireGaurd

+Use `wg-quick` command to enable/disable VPN connection to Homelab.
+Arch needs the `systemd-resolvconf` package to be installed to facilitate this.
+After installing the package, it needs to be started with `systemctl start systemd-resolved.service`.

 # Ungoogled Chromium

 Ungoogled Chromium does not have Wayland support enabled by default.
 After installing the package from the AUR, launch chromium with: